Europe's to-do list: realigning perspectives on the European project

 Registration of participants

-Word of welcome
+Word of welcome and introduction to the seminar

-OPENING IMMERSIVE SESSION – A stress test for the European project – What would Europe look like if key political, economic and social challenges were left unresolved?
+OPENING SESSION – A stress test for the European project – What would Europe look like if key political, economic and social challenges were left unresolved?

-Expand OPENING IMMERSIVE SESSION – A stress test for the European project – What would Europe look like if key political, economic and social challenges were left unresolved?
+Expand OPENING SESSION – A stress test for the European project – What would Europe look like if key political, economic and social challenges were left unresolved?

 In this interactive exercise, participants will explore a future scenario in which several shocks unfold simultaneously: a large-scale cross-border energy blackout exposing the limits of coordination and solidarity; a sophisticated wave of AI-driven disinformation during European elections; and rising social pressure linked to the housing crisis and intergenerational inequality.
 This discussion takes place in a context of heightened geopolitical tensions and increasing hybrid interference targeting critical infrastructure, democratic processes and Europe’s economic security.